ZachSyv/RL-Juggle_Agent/README.md

 # TODOs

-## Model
+## ~Model~

-- Make a flipped version of the hand in the .usd file
+- ~Make a flipped version of the hand in the .usd file~
-- Add an additional joint so the forearm can move as well
+- ~Add an additional joint so the forearm can move as well~
+- Preset simulator so the hands are holding the balls correctly

 ## Learning

-- Inpliment Reward function (Zach)
+- Finish reward function
-- Impliment PPO
+- Impliment other needed functions to get simulator to work

 ## Overview